tetris245/ULTRAbc/README.md

 Changes for future version

+* New commands:
+  - autojoin to enable/disable Auto-Join feature to enter a full room as soon as it is possible
-* New command: fullseed to toggle full solution for intricate and high security locks
+  - fullseed to toggle full solution for intricate and high security locks
 * Improved and updated the unlock command:
   - Added the Family lock
   - Added apart unlocking for Best Friend and Best Friend Timer locks (they are no more handled as High 5ecurity locks)